-The 2020 worldwide coronavirus pandemic has deeply affected small businesses across the U.S. As entrepreneurs scramble to stay afloat or rebuild, the new year is rapidly approaching.
-There are business strategies you can use to prepare for 2021 and its challenges.
+The COVID-19 pandemic has deeply affected small businesses across the U.S. As entrepreneurs scramble to stay afloat or rebuild, the new year, and new challenges, are rapidly approaching.

 Analyze financial statements